-I am a PhD student at the Department of Mathematics, National University of Singapore, and I am previleged to be supervised by Prof. Vincent Y. F. Tan.
-Previously, I received my BS in Mathematics from Beijing Normal University, advised by Prof. Huajie Chen and Prof. Shihua Zhang.
+I am a research fellow at the Department of Mathematics, National University of Singapore.
+Previously, I obtained my PhD at NUS and I was previleged to be supervised by Prof. Vincent Y. F. Tan.
+Before that, I received my BS in Mathematics from Beijing Normal University, advised by Prof. Huajie Chen and Prof. Shihua Zhang.

 Research